 One important factor in tracking is whether or not the kayak comes with a skeg or a tracking fin.
 A top quality kayak will come with a detachable skeg made from a solid piece of plastic or inflatable.
-These attach to the bottom of the kayak and help the kayak from being impacted by crosswinds and cross currents.
+These attach to the kayak’s bottom and help the kayak from being impacted by crosswinds and cross currents.

 A kayak that is uncomfortable to sit in is no fun for anyone!
-As I said above, we were quite surprised to find that our inflatable kayak was way more comfortable than our hardshell kayak.
+But, as I said above, we were quite surprised to find that our inflatable kayak was way more comfortable than our hardshell kayak.

 Unfortunately, you won’t really know how comfortable your kayak is until you take it for a spin.
 However, a few things that I recommend looking for to increase the chances of your kayak being comfortable include:

 - Kayaks with seats – sometimes we’d forget to take our seats with our hardshell kayak, which was the worst!
 With our inflatable kayak, they are always in the bag, so we never forget.
-Look for seats that are adjustable and have heaps of padding, including a supportive backrest.
+Look for adjustable seats and have heaps of padding, including a supportive backrest.

-If you plan on going on lengthy trips in your kayak, then you’ll want some storage in your kayak.
-Most storage in kayaks come in the form of a cargo net on the front of the kayak.
+If you plan on going on long trips in your kayak, then you’ll want some storage in your kayak.
+Most kayak storage comes in the form of a cargo net on the front of the kayak.
 This enables you to pop in snorkelling gear, fishing gear or whatever it might be that you want to take with you.
 Also, look for various hook points so you can secure your gear to the kayak by way of carabiners.

 Portability / Weight

 As you know, the main reason we sold our hardshell kayak for an inflatable one was due to portability.
-An inflatable kayak is just so much easier to transport.
-However, there are a few factors that can make one inflatable kayak more portable than another.
+A pump up kayak is just so much easier to transport.
+However, a few factors can make one inflatable kayak more portable than another.

 Weight, of course is the number one factor.
 Better quality inflatable kayaks do tend to be heavier than cheaper kayaks.
-Don’t necessarily go for the lightest inflatable kayak you can find, but consider this when weighing up your options.
+So don’t necessarily go for the lightest inflatable kayak you can find, but consider this when weighing up your options.

 Also, consider how compact the kayak packs down too.
-Again more durable kayaks are likely to be bulkier than cheap ones, so keep this in mind when you’re comparing different options.
+Again a heavy duty inflatable kayak is likely to be bulkier than a cheap one, so keep this in mind when you’re comparing different options.

 Inflatable Kayak Reviews Australia 2021